radikz/MyAppPrivacyPolicy/sobatrs.md

 ### Interpretation

-The words whose initial letters are capitalized have meanings defined under the following conditions.
+The words of which the initial letter is capitalized have meanings defined under the following conditions.
 The following definitions shall have the same meaning regardless of whether they appear in singular or in plural.

 ### Definitions

 For the purposes of this Privacy Policy:

 - __Account__ means a unique account created for You to access our Service or parts of our Service.
-- __Affiliate__ means an entity that controls, is controlled by, or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
+- __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- __Application__ refers to Sobat RS, the software program provided by the Company.
+- __Application__ refers to Sobat RSIJS, the software program provided by the Company.

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to RSI Jemursari, Jl.
-Raya Jemursari No.51-57.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to RSI Jemursari Surabaya, Jl.
+Jemursari 51 - 57, SBY.

 - __Country__ refers to:  Indonesia

-- __Device__ means any device that can access the Service such as a computer, a cell phone or a digital tablet.
+- __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.